Hayward Aquanaut 400 Pool Cleaner Review 2024 – Pros, Cons & Verdict

 What the Users Say

-The Hayward Aquanaut 400 is something of an outlier when it comes to online reviews.
+The Hayward Aquanaut 400 is a bit of an outlier when it comes to online reviews.
 People seems to genuinely like it.
 Online customer reviews for pool cleaners can be a bit depressing as they appear to be written by consumers who see it as an opportunity to vent their spleen over wrongs, real and imagined.

 Not the Aquanaut 400.
 People who buy it seem to actually like it and like using it.
 While lots of reviews have lots of positive and negative reviews clustered and the top and bottom of the spectrum, the Aquanaut 400 reviews are mostly clustered at the top.